 Every year UPSC is conducting Civil Service examination to select appropriate candidates for various administrative services.
 UPSC has set age limits for candidates according to different categories.
-Over the years the upsc age limit was changed accordingly for each category.
+For each category, Commission changed accordingly over the years.
 Recently Baswan committee submitted its suggestion to reduce upper age limit for candidates appearing for IAS examination.
 However, the Baswan committee’s recommendations are yet to be made public.

 Lower Age limit

 For all categories, the lower age limit for appearing UPSC examination is 21 years.
 Age limit is calculated according to august 1.
 For example, if a candidate is appearing for 2018 prelims, he/she should have attained 21 years on august 1, 2018.